Marie Carandini: Late life and legacy

 Carandini's last Australian appearance was in farewell concert on 3 February 1892 at the Melbourne Town Hall; she sang "Jessie the flower of Dumblane" with a strong voice for her age.
 Soon afterwards she left for England.
 In her late life, Carandini lived at Richmond Hill, near Bath, with her daughter; she died there on 13 April 1894, aged 68.

 Family

 Carandini had eight children, of whom five daughters were musical and took part in her tours.
-Her eldest daughter Rosina Palmer was a notable soprano in Australia.
+Her eldest daughter Rosina Palmer was a notable Australian soprano, while her son Christie Palmerston was an explorer and prospector in northern Queensland.

-Her great-grandson (by her daughter, Countess Estelle Marie (née Carandini di Sarzano); (1889–1981)) was actor Sir Christopher Lee and her great-great-granddaughter is Dame Harriet Walter.
+Her great-grandson (by her granddaughter, Countess Estelle Marie (née Carandini di Sarzano); (1889–1981) was actor Sir Christopher Lee and her great-great-granddaughter is Dame Harriet Walter.

 She was also the great-grandmother of the actress Hermione Hannen through her daughter Fanny Ellen Hannah Louisa Carandini, who married Sir Henry Morland.

 Tribute

 A street in the Canberra suburb of Melba is named in her honour.